-Language exchange is an important element of your language learning experience, and language exchange apps just make the whole process more convenient.
+Language exchange is an important element of your language learning experience, and apps just make the whole process more convenient.
 There’s nothing like talking to a native speaker right on your phone and taking notes from someone who’s a linguistic insider.
 Yes, using music, games and videos can have pretty profound effects on your learning curve, too, but don’t you dare miss out on the awesome benefits of language exchange apps.

 They have advantages that other learning resources simply don’t have.
 For example, you can get instant feedback.
 Your partner can listen and check if you’re pronouncing words right.
 If you have questions on the nuances of the language, you can simply ask the person on the other end of the video chat and get an immediate answer, as opposed to waiting for somebody to type in an answer to your query on a language forum.

-Language exchange apps get you to both practice and sample the language, in a setting where it’s A-okay to bungle the words or use the wrong verb form.
+Language exchange apps get you to both practice and sample the language in a setting where it’s A-okay to bungle the words or use the wrong verb form.
 Nobody’s grading you, and the person on the other end of the line knows exactly what you’re going through because they’re basically in the same boat.

-Like I said before, no need to fire up Skype just to interact with your partner/s.
 HelloTalk is a standalone app that can do so much more than just connect you with someone who speaks your target language.

 With Tandem, you can text, talk or video chat with someone on the other side of the world.

-The app has prominent social-networking functions, and you can “Follow” people as well as check out those who follow you.
+The app has prominent social networking functions and you can “Follow” people as well as check out those who follow you.
 You can also write reviews about users you interacted with and can send “good vibes” their way.
 (This is like you telling other users, “She’s cool.”)
 You can also filter the people who can see your profile and choose them by characteristics like gender or age.

 In addition to all those cool features, the app has a “Tutor” tab, where you can find vetted tutors of the language you want.
 Or, if you want to earn on the side, you can fill out a profile to become a language tutor.